Xaque8787/m3uparser/README.md

       - LIVE_TV= # Default is false, true will make a combined livetv.m3u from all live tv streams in M3U_URL
       - EPG_URL="https://epg_url.com, https://epg2_url.com, etc..."
       - UNSORTED= # Default is false, true will put Unsorted_VOD at same path as the other VOD folders.
-      - USER_NAME=Choose_Username # Username that will be used to log into the server.
+      - USER_NAME=Choose_Username # Required, Username that will be used to log into the server.
-      - PASSWORD=Choose_Password # Password that will be used to log into the server.
+      - PASSWORD=Choose_Password # Required, Password that will be used to log into the server.

     volumes:
       - movie_vod_volume:/usr/src/app/VODS/Movie_VOD/